 As a person who is disturbingly attracted to trying “shiny and new” things, I’ve nearly every blog tool imaginable — here’s the stuff I’ve found to be the most consistently valuable.

-Lastly, try not to get too caught up with too many tools, you won’t get far with constant edits and tweaks, and a great design won’t make up for crappy content!
+Try start with a small selection of tools first; you won’t get far with constant edits and tweaks, and a great design won’t make up for crappy content!

 Elegant Themes: Pretty much the go-to site for just getting started, everybody that uses WordPress will eventually hear about Elegant Themes, they are that notable.
-Simply put, the best value per dollar for niche sites or blogs.
+The best value per dollar for blogs.